-Currently the only annual fee which is levied on members is for insurance and this is currently $25 which is due on the 28th February.
-In addition each week there is an attendance fee of $2 which covers room hire this is not required on your ﬁrst visit.
-A voluntary contribution of $1 per week payable each Wednesday goes towards the Christmas break up or you may wish to pay this as a lump sum prior to the function. if you wish to go on the day trips their may be a small charge depending on the event.
+Currently the only annual fee levied on members is for insurance.
+This is currently $25 which is due on the 28th February.
+In addition each week there is an attendance fee of $2 which covers room hire but this is not required on your ﬁrst visit.
+A voluntary contribution of $1 per week is payable each Wednesday which goes towards the Christmas break up.
+You may wish to pay this as a lump sum prior to the function.
+If you wish to go on the day trips there may be a small charge depending on the event.

 Why do I have to pay insurance?

 Unfortunately insurance is a necessary evil that we have to pay in every aspect of our lives.
-Attending the shed is no different, whether your in the workshop or the art group etc the shed and its members need to be fully covered.
+Attending the shed is no different, whether you are in the workshop or the art group etc the Shed and its members need to be fully insured.
 A copy of the insurance is always available to you.

 How do I know what's going on?

-- “Facebook” – Our Facebook administrator Henry Berry will allow you access to our Facebook page once your membership is approved.
+- “Facebook” – Our Facebook administrator Henry Berry will give you access to our Facebook page once your membership is approved.

-- “Calendar of Events” sheet, current one is attached to this notice.
+- “Calendar of Events” sheet, the current one is attached to this notice.

-- “Newsletters” – generally produced once every two months these are available on Wednesdays.
+- “Newsletters” – generally produced once every two months are available on Wednesdays.

 - Wednesday meetings twice a month